Efficiency gain and bidirectional operation of quantum engines with decoupled internal levels

 For property (iv) note that, for high $T_{b}$, the populations $p^{b}_{j}$ all become close.
 Due to the symmetry of levels $\pm2h$, exponentially little work is then extracted in the expansion stroke ($W_{b \rightarrow a}\rightarrow 0$).
 Thus, $W_{cycle} <0$ for sufficiently high $T_{b}$.

+To understand property (i), note first that when $J=0$ the spins remain in thermal states throughout the cycle.
+They must therefore lose entropy when ceding heat, and vice-versa.
+In particular, during a `heater' cycle they would lose entropy in both isochoric strokes.
+But since there is no other source of entropy, they would then be unable to return to their initial state.
+Thus, a heater cycle cannot happen.
+When $J \neq 0$, however, the spins leave equilibrium during the adiabatic strokes.
+This makes it possible, under some circumstances, for them to \emph{gain} entropy while ceding heat to a thermal bath.
+(If this idea sounds strange, consider a system initially in a high-energy eigenstate thermalizing in contact with a low-temperature bath).
+This is what allows a heater cycle.

-Property (i) requires a closer look: returning to Eqs.~(\ref{eq:work2}-\ref{eq:f}), note that, for $T_{a} > T_{b}$, $W_{b \rightarrow a}$ decreases with $J$ at a faster rate than $|W_{a \rightarrow b}|$.
+Returning now to Eq.~(\ref{eq:work1}), note that, for $T_{a} > T_{b}$, $W_{b \rightarrow a}$ decreases with $J$ at a faster rate than $|W_{a \rightarrow b}|$.
 Consider a point just inside the $E$-zone of Fig. \ref{Fig-Phases}(a), where $W_{b \rightarrow a} \gtrsim |W_{a \rightarrow b}|$.
 As $J$ grows, eventually this relation must invert, and $W_{cycle}$ becomes $<0$.
 By continuity, $Q_{a}>0, Q_{b}<0$ on both sides of the $W_{cycle} = 0 $ border, so this point must in fact become an accelerator (thin green region in Fig \ref{Fig-Phases}(b)).
 This process is illustrated in Fig. \ref{Fig-W-Q-Eng-Acc}(a).
 Other transitions, such as from refrigerator to heater to accelerator, can be similarly understood.

-In the Appendix we analyze Fig.~\ref{Fig-Phases} in greater mathematical detail.
-For example, we show that counter-rotating engines cannot exist while $J \leq~\frac{h_b}{4}$, as in Fig. \ref{Fig-Phases}(a,b) but do for all $J > \frac{h_a}{4}$, as in Fig. \ref{Fig-Phases}(c,d).
-In addition, we formally prove that the gap mentioned in property (v) must indeed exist when $J > \frac{h_a}{4}$, and is in fact `direct' (occurs at a specific value of $T_{b}$).
-Finally, we derive asymptotic expressions for the inter-zone boundaries, which help to understand the shapes and disposition of the various zones, in particular property (vi).
+In the Appendix we analyze Fig.~\ref{Fig-Phases} in greater analytical detail.
+For example, in Appendix A we prove that counter-rotating engines cannot exist while $J \leq~\frac{h_b}{4}$, as in Fig. \ref{Fig-Phases}(a,b), but do whenever $J > \frac{h_a}{4}$, together with the gap mentioned in property (v).
+In fact, this gap is `direct' (occurs at a specific value of $T_{b}$).
+In Appendix B we derive asymptotic expressions for the inter-zone boundaries, which help us understand the shapes and disposition of the various zones, in particular property (vi).
 These expressions also help us deduce asymptotic properties of the engine's efficiency (see Fig. \ref{Fig-Eff-Limit}).

 {\bf Efficiency} -- Let us finally discuss engine efficiency.
 Since $n=1\notin \mathcal{W}$ then, by Eq.(\ref{eq:enhancedeff}), the cycle efficiency when $T_a > T_b$ is